jtamboli/AppStream/README.markdown

 * Create a app.net client app.
 * Use "x-com-toxicsoftware-appfeed:///" as the Callback URL.
+* Don't forget to do a submodule update!
 * Build and run the app, follow the instructions for setting the client id

 ## GOALS